 Credit / Collections Officer Salary

-The average Collections Officer in the United States can expect to rake in roughly $45K per year.
-Residence and tenure each impact pay for this group, with the former having the largest influence.
-Medical benefits are awarded to a large number, and a fair number earn dental coverage.
+Collections Officers in the United States can expect to earn an average of $45K per year.
+Geographic location and experience level each impact pay for this group, with the former having the largest influence.
+Most Collections Officers survey respondents are women (77 percent).
+In this profession, a large number enjoy medical and dental coverage, and more than half have vision insurance, as well.
 Job satisfaction is high and work is enjoyable for most Collections Officers.
-Men are in the minority of survey respondents, with female Collections Officers making up 77 percent.
+The data for this synopsis comes from respondents who took the PayScale salary survey.

 |Total Pay (|